 Students will partake in the following winter activities: hockey, rugby, football, basketball, netball, badminton, rock-it ball, handball, dodgeball, health and fitness, athletics, exploration, endurance and problem solving.

 Students will partake in the following summer activities: dance, gymnastics, sport for life, outdoor education, team building challenges, rounders, tennis and cricket.

 At the end of year 9, students are offered three pathways: competitive, creative and challenger.
 Students can opt for a pathway of their choice for the academic year to suit individual needs.
 The focus of PE in KS4 is around engagement and effort – we want to ensure that all students have a fun and enjoyable experience through physical activity.

 F. Suite Football Tchoukball

 Rounders Cricket Softball

-The BTEC First in Sport programme is a vocational course that offers an opportunity to experience sport through leadership – fitness training and sports performance are assessed predominantly through coursework and one exam worth 25% of the overall grade.
+The Tech Award is a vocational course that offers an opportunity to experience sport through leadership – fitness training and sports performance are assessed predominantly through coursework and one exam worth 25% of the overall grade.

 This courses follow the Edexcel exam board specification.